 Young, B. J., & Furman, W. (2008).
 Interpersonal factors in the risk for sexual victimization and its recurrence during adolescence.
-Journal of Youth and Adolescence, 37, 297–309.
+Journal of Youth and Adolescence, 37, 297-309.

-Authors’ Short Bio
+Authors’ short bio

 Inez Kristanti is a clinical psychologist with a strong interest in sexuality, reproductive health, and gender issues.
 She graduated cum laude from Universitas Indonesia with a Master’s Degree in Adult Clinical Psychology in July 2017.
 Her work as a graduate student motivated her to focus her research on the complexity of premarital sexual behaviors among unmarried women in Indonesia.
 She is currently working as a part-time lecturer at Faculty of Psychology, Universitas Katolik Indonesia Atma Jaya.
 She is also practicing as a clinical psychologist at Angsamerah, a sexual and reproductive health clinic.